 The materials can easily be cleaned and disinfected repeatedly without damaging their design, beauty, or performance, said Don Raymond, vice president of marketing and sales for the U.S.

 “At Uniboard, health and safety are of utmost concern,” Raymond said.
 “As leaders in the industry, we have a responsibility to educate our communities, to help you make informed specifying, purchasing, and design decisions about appropriate products for the promotion of clean and healthy built environments.”

-TFL and HPL are ideal for high-touch applications where the surface is more likely to be exposed to microorganisms, he said, citing bathrooms, healthcare clinics, hotels, stores, offices, airports, schools, senior living centers and gyms as examples.
+He said that TFL and HPL are ideal for high-touch applications where the surface is more likely to be exposed to microorganisms, citing bathrooms, healthcare clinics, hotels, stores, offices, airports, schools, senior living centers and gyms as examples.

 Raymond also noted that TFL and HPL are good alternatives to textile for room and space dividers in high-traffic areas because they are easier to clean.